Aesthetic Kitchen Essentials: 7 Tools to Elevate Your Daily Brew

 🌿 7.
 The Raw Terracotta Micro Plant Pot

-When you arrange your new aesthetic kitchen essentials, remember the power of negative space.
-Never crowd your items tightly together.
-Leave at least three to four inches of completely empty countertop around your travertine pedestal or manual brew station.
-This empty space gives your objects “room to breathe,” allowing them to be read as intentional design statements rather than accidental clutter.
+Leave at least three to four inches of completely open countertop around your travertine pedestal or manual brew station.
+This intentional gap gives your objects room to breathe, allowing them to be read as thoughtful design statements rather than accidental kitchen clutter.
+Protect your surfaces, choose raw materials that age beautifully, and enjoy the visual quiet that comes with a perfectly edited kitchen.

 IdeaHaul